World Book Index

 Exports - commodities

-iron blocks, gas turbines, plastic products, rubber tires, plastics (2023)
+Key exports include iron blocks, gas turbines, plastic products, rubber tires, and various plastics as of 2023.

 Imports